 The investment needs and existing challenges differ by sector.
-Each sector has different characteristics

-- along the arguments listed above making the supply of finance by commercial investors an enabling - 28 factor or barrier.
-In the transport sector, transformation towards green mobility would provide - 29 significant co-benefits for human health by reducing transport-related air pollution, so the transport - 30 sector cannot achieve such transformation in isolation with other sectors.
-However, a considerable - 31 involvement of the public sector in many transportation infrastructure projects is given, and the absence - of a standard solution increases transaction costs (including bidding package, estimating, drawing up a - contract, administering the contract, corruption, and so on).
-Financial constraints, including access to - 34 adequate finance, pose a significant challenge in the agriculture sector, especially for SMEs and - 35 smallholder farmers.
-The distortion created by government failure and a lack of effective policies create - 36 barriers to financing for agriculture.
-The inability to manage the impact of the agriculture-related risks, - 37 such as seasonality, increases uncertainty in financial management.
-Moreover, inadequate - 38 infrastructure, such as electricity and telecommunication, makes it difficult for financial institutions to - 39 reach agricultural SMEs and farmers and increases transaction costs (World Bank 2016).
-Low - 40 economies of scale, low bargaining power, poor connectivity to markets, and information asymmetry - also lead to higher transaction cost (Pingali et al. 2019).
-In the industrial manufacturing and residential - 42 sector, gaining energy efficiency remains one of the critical challenges.
-Investment in achieving energy - efficiency encounters some challenges when it may not necessarily generate direct or indirect benefits, - such as increase in production capacity or productivity and improvement in product quality.
-Also, early- - stage, high upfront cost and future, stable revenue stream structure suggest the needs for a better - 46 enabling environment, such as a robust financial market, awareness of financial institutions, and - 47 regulatory frameworks (e.g., stringent building codes, incentives for ESCOs) (IEA 2014a; Barnsley et - 48 al. 2015).
+Each sector has different characteristics along the arguments listed above making the supply of finance by commercial investors an enabling factor or barrier.
+In the transport sector, transformation towards green mobility would provide significant co-benefits for human health by reducing transport-related air pollution, so the transport sector cannot achieve such transformation in isolation from other sectors.
+However, a considerable involvement of the public sector in many transportation infrastructure projects is given, and the absence of a standard solution increases transaction costs (including bidding package, estimating, drawing up a contract, administering the contract, corruption, and so on).
+Financial constraints, including access to adequate finance, pose a significant challenge in the agriculture sector, especially for SMEs and smallholder farmers.
+The distortion created by government failure and a lack of effective policies create barriers to financing for agriculture.
+The inability to manage the impact of the agriculturerelated risks, such as seasonality, increases uncertainty in financial management.
+Moreover, inadequate infrastructure, such as electricity and telecommunication, makes it difficult for financial institutions to reach agricultural SMEs and farmers and increases transaction costs (World Bank 2016).
+Low economies of scale, low bargaining power, poor connectivity to markets, and information asymmetry also lead to higher transaction costs (Pingali et al. 2019).
+In the industrial manufacturing and residential sector, gaining energy efficiency remains one of the critical challenges.
+Investment in achieving energy efficiency encounters some challenges when it may not necessarily generate direct or indirect benefits, such as increase in production capacity or productivity and improvement in product quality.
+Also, early-stage, high upfront cost and future, stable revenue stream structure suggest the needs for a better enabling environment, such as a robust financial market, awareness of financial institutions, and regulatory frameworks (e.g., stringent building codes, incentives for ESCOs) (IEA 2014a; Barnsley et al. 2015).

-15.4.2 Quantitative assessment of financing needs
+15.4.2 Quantitative Assessment of Financing Needs